bw-team-zak/backend/README.md

 BASE URL: https://med-cabinet1.herokuapp.com

 Attach endpoints to the end of the base URL in order to make HTTP Requests.

 **Table of Contents:**

-User registration and login
+User registration and login,

-User get and update
+User get and update,

 Strain get and delete

 |Requests|Endpoints|Description|